Expath wins court case: Victory for Italy impatriate tax clients

 This scheme provides a lower tax base on income, allowing recipients to pay less tax.
 This preferential taxtreatment is designed to make Italy more attractive to skilled workersfrom abroad.

-One emblematic case involves an Expath client, who moved to Italy from South America in 2017 to complete a university MA degree and start working in 2019.
+One emblematic case involves an Expath client.
+This client moved to Italy from South America in 2017 to complete a university MA degree and started working in 2019.
 Agenzia delle Entrate denied the client a tax refund, arguing that the time between moving to Italy and starting work was too long, thus breaking the causal link.

 Expath vigorously defended its client, highlighting two key points:

-We contested Agenzia delle Entrate’s restrictive interpretation, pointingout that the requirement of the time elapsed between moving to Italy andstarting work is not covered by the law on the impatriate regime.
-Nominimum time period is prescribed by law, so the arbitrary addition ofthis condition by the Agenzia delle Entrate was challenged as notlegitimate.
-The tax administration cannot introduce new preclusions usingits own circulars without a legal basis.
+We contested Agenzia delle Entrate’s restrictive interpretation, pointing out that the law on the impatriate regime does not cover the requirement of the time elapsed between moving to Italy and starting work.
+No minimum time period is prescribed by law, so the arbitrary addition of this condition by the Agenzia delle Entrate was challenged as not legitimate.
+The tax administration cannot introduce new preclusions using its own circulars without a legal basis.

 Conclusion